Edited on 3/21/23.

 - LUESA works on stream enhancement and restoration corridors, as well as floodplain hazard areas

-Invasive species in these project areas are treated for at least five years, and sites are visited every six months to monitor areas that may need some additional attention.
+Invasive species in these project areas are treated for at least five years, and sites are visited regularly to monitor areas that may need some additional attention.

 YOU can help us by choosing native plants when building your gardens.
 If we all work together to use more natives in landscapes, our efforts to protect rare species, maintain forest health, and protect our investment in stream restoration and enhancement projects will go much, much further.

 Have more questions about native and invasive plants?
-Feel free to reach out to our Nature Center staff on Facebook!
+Feel free to reach out to our Nature Resources staff!